. hosting website

 Incorporating the second factor into your accounts significantly reduces the level of potential hackers.

-Even if a hacker gains access to a user's password through illicit means, having an additional authentication step greatly reduces the likelihood of access to your account.
+Even if a hacker gains access to a user’s password through illicit means, having an additional authentication step greatly reduces th likelihood of access to your account.

 Mitigate data breaches